YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 To start YottaDB from a C-type shell:
 +++++++++++++++++++++++++++++++++++++

-First source the gtmschrc script to set up a default YottaDB environment.
+First source the gtmcshrc script to set up a default YottaDB environment.
 At your shell prompt, type:

 .. code-block:: bash